Fragile (film): Plot

 On the Isle of Wight, a train accident on the Island Line means that the main hospital, St. James's, is completely full and unable to take in any more patients.
-A smaller and older hospital, Mercy Falls, is being closed down, but some of the patients, including the children's ward, need to remain at the site until there is availability elsewhere.
+A smaller and older hospital, Mercy Falls, is to be decommissioned, but some of the patients, including those at the hospital's pediatric ward, need to remain at Mercy Falls until there is availability elsewhere.
 One of the children, Maggie, an orphan suffering from severe cystic fibrosis, tells the night nurse, Susan, that "she" is coming, unnerving her.
 Another child at the ward, Simon, wakes up with a horrible pain in his leg.
 He is taken to receive an x-ray, where it is found that his femur has been broken.
 A doctor asks him how the injury happened, but Simon has no idea.

 Susan leaves the hospital on sick leave and Amy Nicholls replaces her.
 Amy bonds with Maggie as both are orphans.
-Maggie explains to Amy that there is a girl called Charlotte who lives in the abandoned ward upstairs.
-Roy, the operations manager, explains to Amy that Charlotte is an urban legend that has been seen by several children over the past two decades.
+Maggie explains to Amy that there is a girl called Charlotte who lives in an abandoned ward on a higher floor.
+Roy, the operations manager, explains to Amy that Charlotte is an urban legend, seen by several children who were patients at the hospital for over the last two decades.
 Simon later tells Amy that Charlotte is the one who broke his leg.
 Amy visits Susan to ask why she left but learns that Susan died in an accident.
 She meets two local psychics, who explain that Charlotte can only be seen by those who are close to death.

-Back at Mercy Falls, the children watch Sleeping Beauty and Maggie says that true love's kiss has special power.
-Amy looks at the files of the other children who'd mentioned Charlotte.
-All of these children are deceased; Amy realizes that Maggie must be close to death.
-Later, Roy is killed by Charlotte after she causes him to have a major nose bleed then violently forces him backward through a window.
+Back at Mercy Falls, the children watch Sleeping Beauty, and Maggie says that true love's kiss has special power.
+Amy looks at the files of the other children who had mentioned Charlotte, and finds that all of them had since died; Amy realizes that Maggie must be close to death.
+Later, Roy is killed by Charlotte after she inflicts a serious nosebleed on the man, then violently forces him backwards through a window.